ices-eg/wg_WGEEL/Misc/wkeelmigration/jags_modelling.md

     }

     myclassif_yellow <- get_pattern_month(myfit_yellow)
+    myclassif_yellow$cluster=factor(match(myclassif_yellow$cluster, c("3","4","2","1")),
+                       levels=as.character(1:7))

     print(myclassif_yellow[order(myclassif_yellow$cluster),])

-    ##      ser period country cluster clus1 clus2 clus3    NA    NA
+    ##      ser period country cluster clus1 clus2 clus3    NA
-    ## 2    Gud      1      DK       1 20077    NA    NA  9923    NA
+    ## 4  VilY2      1      FR       1    NA    NA 10000    NA
-    ## 17  TedE      2      GB       1 18478    31     6 11485    NA
+    ## 12 VilY2      2      FR       1    NA    NA 10000    NA
-    ## 6   AllE      2      GB       2    NA 23121    NA  6620   259
+    ## 1   GarY      1      FR       2    NA    NA    NA 10000
-    ## 11  MolE      2      GB       2    NA 27948    NA  2052    NA
+    ## 3  RhinY      1      FR       2    NA    NA    NA 10000
-    ## 12 NMilE      2      GB       2    NA 29883    NA    NA   117
+    ## 7  DaugY      2      LV       2    NA    NA    NA 10000
-    ## 13  OatY      2      GB       2   532 25683    NA  3785    NA
+    ## 8   GarY      2      FR       2    NA    NA    NA 10000
-    ## 15  RodE      2      GB       2    NA 24287    NA  5319   394
+    ## 10 RhinY      2      FR       2    NA    NA    NA 10000
-    ## 5  VilY2      1      FR       3 10000    NA 20000    NA    NA
+    ## 5   AllE      2      GB       3    NA 10000    NA    NA
-    ## 18 VilY2      2      FR       3 10000    NA 20000    NA    NA
+    ## 6   BroS      2      GB       3    NA 10000    NA    NA
-    ## 7   BroS      2      GB       4 10002    NA    NA 19998    NA
+    ## 9   OatY      2      GB       3    NA 10000    NA    NA
-    ## 1   GarY      1      FR       5    NA    NA    NA    NA 30000
-    ## 3  NMilE      1      GB       5    NA 10076    NA     1 19923
-    ## 4  RhinY      1      FR       5    NA   677    NA    NA 29323
-    ## 8  DaugY      2      LV       5    75    NA  7323  9614 12988
-    ## 9   EmbE      2      GB       5     4 12503    37  2337 15119
-    ## 10  GarY      2      FR       5    NA    NA    NA    NA 30000
+    ## 2    Gud      1      DK       4 10000    NA    NA    NA
-    ## 14 RhinY      2      FR       5    NA  4590    NA    NA 25410
+    ## 11  TedE      2      GB       4 10000    NA    NA    NA
-    ## 16  ShaP      2      IE       5    NA  1469    NA     3 28528

     table(myclassif_yellow$country, myclassif_yellow$cluster)

     ##
-    ##      1 2 3 4 5
+    ##      1 2 3 4 5 6 7
-    ##   DK 1 0 0 0 0
+    ##   DK 0 0 0 1 0 0 0
-    ##   FR 0 0 2 0 4
+    ##   FR 2 4 0 0 0 0 0
-    ##   GB 1 5 0 1 2
-    ##   IE 0 0 0 0 1
+    ##   GB 0 0 3 1 0 0 0
-    ##   LV 0 0 0 0 1
+    ##   LV 0 1 0 0 0 0 0

+The spatial pattern is also quite clear with cluster 1 (widespread) and 2 (summer) in France.
+In northern part, series are in clusters 3 and 4 corresponding to summer and autumn.
+It should be noted that, contrary to glass eels and silver eel, there is no clear migration for yellow eels.
-There is no clear spatial pattern in the clustering.
-This is not necessarily surprising: eels display an ontongenic shift during their life stage, from a migratory behaviour towards sedentary behaviour (Imbert et al. 2010).
+Indeed, eels display an ontongenic shift during their life stage, from a migratory behaviour towards sedentary behaviour (Imbert et al. 2010).
 Consequently, given the predominence of younger or older eels, which vary depending on the position in the river basin, a series may correspond to a seasonality of migration, to a seasonality of activity of sedentary eels, or to a mixture of both.
 Moreover, environmental conditions that trigger migration or activity may also vary depending on the position in the river basin and complexify the comparison of the time series.
-The sampling method may also alter the
-results: many time series are collected upstream fishways, and the attractivity / passability of those fishway vary among seasons.
+The sampling method may also alter the results: many time series are collected upstream fishways, and the attractivity / passability of those fishway vary among seasons.
+In northern part, series are in clusters

     library(sf)
     myclassif_yellow$x <- ser2$ser_x[match(myclassif_yellow$ser, ser2$ser_nameshort)]